Faeryn/OutwardTravelSpeed/README.md

 # TravelSpeed

 Adds a potion that significantly increases movement speed when not in combat.
+The increase gradually happens over time and resets upon entering combat.
+The potion also makes stamina burn faster.
 The potion and recipe has a chance to appear at the Soroborean Caravanner.
 Special thanks to **Sinai** for SideLoader help.

 ## Planned Features